apitable/apitable/packages/core/src/databus/README.md

 # Databus

-The core data processing engine.
+The core data processing and storage engine.